commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 This step requires the following material and tasks.

 Material :
--Tweezers
+- Tweezers
--Analytical weight-scale
+- Analytical weight-scale
--15x 1.5mL Eppendorf tubes and 15x glass vials with their caps -Liquid nitrogen in its bucket
+- 15x 1.5mL Eppendorf tubes and 15x glass vials with their caps
+- Liquid nitrogen in its bucket
--Iron beads (3x per samples)
+- Iron beads (3x per samples)
--Mixer mill MM 400 (Manufacturer Retsch)
+- Mixer mill MM 400 (Manufacturer Retsch)
--Spinner for 1.5mL Eppendorf tube
+- Spinner for 1.5mL Eppendorf tube

 Protocol :
-Weigh 50g  ± 0.5g in a 1.5mL Eppendorf tube (use gloves, glasses and lab coat) Add 3 iron beads per tubes and add one tube with 3 beads (blank) Disrupt cells (Program: 30Hz, 3min) at room temperature Add 170µL of extraction solution MeOH/H2O/formic acid (80:20:0.1) in each sample tubes and blank Spin tubes (this step is not required for the blank tube) Prepare labels : DBGI-07-n°sample
+- Weigh 50g  ± 0.5g in a 1.5mL Eppendorf tube (use gloves, glasses and lab coat)
+- Add 3 iron beads per tubes and add one tube with 3 beads (blank)
+- Disrupt cells (Program: 30Hz, 3min) at room temperature
+- Add 170µL of extraction solution MeOH/H2O/formic acid (80:20:0.1) in each sample tubes and blank
+- Spin tubes (this step is not required for the blank tube)
+- Prepare labels : DBGI-07-n°sample
-Transfer 1mL supernatant in glass vial and screw caps Store them at -80°C
+- Transfer 1mL supernatant in glass vial and screw caps
+- Store them at -80°C

 ### LCMS Analysis